coopachupa/Project-3-/README.md

-# Project-3- Data_Grinders
+# Project-3- Data_Grinders (DRAFT)

 ![image](https://github.com/user-attachments/assets/6967eefc-5254-4766-bba0-8a8b992fb5d4)

 ## Team_Members
-- Ashley Cooper: Visualizations, Coffee Research,
+- Ashley Cooper: Visualizations, Coffee Research, Project Report, Outline/Proposal, Git setup, Presentation
 - Nurmaa Dashzeveg: Final Jupyter Notebook, Presentation, CSV Pull
-- Deidra Lebron: CSV Pull, README, Coffee Research
+- Deidra Lebron: CSV Pull, README, Coffee Research, PostgreSQL, Project Report, Presentation
-- Vraj Patel:
+- Vraj Patel: Visualizations, PostgreSQL, Library not covered, Presentation

 ##Overview of the Project & It's Purpose
 This project came about from a mutual interest in the Coffee Business.
 Our team wanted to take a deeper look at the variables associated with Coffee in our country and their connections to other factors/countries of interest.
 We sought to answer the questions: